Healthy Homes Assessment Wainuiomata

 Wainuiomata Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Wainuiomata and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement throughout Wainuiomata and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force throughout the tenancy period of an apartment rental.

-• Property managers and private landlords must make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers must make sure their rental properties comply to the Healthy Homes Standards within 90 days of a renewal, new or a change in lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All homes rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes